 “Hopefully it will lead to a much more robust and honest and open and effective discussion about how we can move forward in this country together.
 It’s a very precious and special thing that we have, the language, the dance, the yarns, the ceremonies.
 They are still alive but they’re rapidly disappearing.
 Genocide is still taking place in this country and it is a shame.
 It is a shame upon this nation that that is continuing to happen.
 And we have got to stop blaming and we’ve just got to all start taking responsibility for this very special thing that we all ultimately are a part of and can learn from”.

-While the film deals in anger, resentment, and retribution, at its core it has a message of peace and forgiveness.
-While Johnson says he doesn’t want his film to be a polemic, dealing in issues like these and choosing to release the film just days after the annual Australia Day/Invasion Day debate has come to a head is inherently going to draw questions of politics.
+While the film deals with anger, resentment, and retribution, at its core it has a message of peace and forgiveness.
+While Johnson says he doesn’t want his film to be a polemic, dealing with issues like these and choosing to release the film just days after the annual Australia Day/Invasion Day debate has come to a head is inherently going to draw questions of politics.